 - Phase 2: A series of in-depth interviews (13 interviews in total) with a range of senior digital and non-digital marketers, academics and practitioners across different sectors and markets.

 The 40-page report contains everything you need to know about agility and innovation, including sections on challenges, common approaches and models and resourcing considerations.

 This is the second best practice guide in a series of reports Econsultancy is producing relating to the topic of digital transformation.

-Digital transformation is a journey that's different for every organization.
+Digital transformation is a journey that’s different for every organisation.
 To enable delivery of your digital vision (or help you shape that vision) we’ve designed a comprehensive approach to tackle your transformation.

 Covering everything from strategic operational issues, down to specific marketing functions, we will work with you to achieve digital excellence.

 Talk to us about an initial, no-cost consultation.

 Contact our Client Services Team on email@example.com or call

 - Executive Summary

 - Adaptive brand marketing